-Now that you are considering to buy a new 4G smartphone, you obviously want the phone to support all operators and their existing/upcoming features in 4G.
+Now that you are considering buying a new 4G smartphone, you obviously want the phone to support all operators and their existing/upcoming features in 4G.
 Here are some of the network support specs, features to look for while you buy a 4G smartphone.
 We stick with the 4G network support and features in this article.

 First, let us discuss the frequency spectrum of 4G in Nepal.
 All of the telecom operators (Ntc, Ncell, and Smart) have launched 4G in 1800 MHz which is also called band 3.
 As this band is the most popular 4G spectrum band, you need not worry to check for this spectrum band in your 4G phone.

-The sub 1 GHz band having larger coverage and good penetration is suitable for the 4G network in remote areas.
-So, for most of the remote areas, 4G coverage will be better in 800 MHz band.
+The sub 1 GHz band having larger coverage and good penetration is suitable for the 4G network in remote areas and also in built-up, underground, and suburb areas.
+So, for most of the remote areas, 4G coverage will be better in the 800 MHz and 900MHz bands.
 Apart from providing better coverage, combining these two bands can also provide higher data speed to a user at a time.

 To check the frequency band support, you can either check in the back of your phone box which has details of the 4G LTE bands like in Xiaomi Phones.
 Or you can also check the frequency band support by checking the official phone specs.
 You can make a visit to sites like GSMArena.
 There you can find the respective device by searching and then at the top of the specs, expand the Technology tab.
 It will provide the information of several bands that the phone supports for several technologies like 2G, 3G, 4G.

 As we know, there are several versions of the same phone, which they launch in separate markets.
 Some phone vendors have the China-only version or India only or the US only and then they have the Global version that differs not only in some other hardware/software specs but also the frequency band support.
-They make the several versions to launch the phones with the band support for that region only.
+They make several versions to launch the phones with the band support for that region only.

 Let us now talk about the features that the phone supports.
 Apart from the frequency band, you might as well be interested in the 4G UE category class which means the speed that the phone supports for 4G in Downlink and Uplink.
 For example, a UE cat 6 Phone supports 75 Mbps DL and 35 Mbps UL.
-As the upcoming network may support higher than this speed, you may want to go for higher UE category.
-Higher UE category means better data processing and buffer speeds.
+As the upcoming network may support higher than this speed, you may want to go for a higher UE category.
+A Higher UE category means better data processing and buffer speeds.

 Similarly, when we talk of Phone features, we also want to look for the Antenna technology the phone supports.
 If you are one of those who need the ultimate speed and look for every high-end spec, then you also need to check if the phone supports 4 antennas.
 Normally a 4G phone supports 2 antennas (2*2 MIMO), but you can increase the speed with such higher antennas (4*4 MIMO).
-All of the high-end Flagship smartphones support the higher no of antennas.
+All of the high-end Flagship smartphones support a higher no of antennas.
 But it may now come to the mid-range phone soon.